Why Singers Must Conduct a Sound Check

-Your band members will sound check their own instruments and their systems such as the monitor first and then you, the singer or the vocal section will do your own sound check last once the sound system for the musical instruments are already well balanced.
-Sound check in this sequence will enable you to hear how you sound when you are actually singing with your band.
+Your band members will sound check their own instruments and their systems such as the monitor first and then you, the singer, or the vocal section will do your own sound check last once the sound system for the musical instruments is already well balanced.
+Soundcheck in this sequence will enable you to hear how you sound when you are actually singing with your band.

 How to sound check the singer’s microphone?